Pricing Barrier Options with DeepBSDEs: Solving BSDE with Deep Neural Networks

 As seen earlier, in the time-continuous case, $\pi_t = \nabla_x u(t,X_t)$, which in financial terms corresponds to delta-hedging according to some value function $u$.
 In the case the FBSDE, time-continuous or not, is expressed as minimization, the $\pi_t$ determined during the optimization does not necessarily have to be equal to $\nabla_x u(t,X_t)$ although it often approximates it to a certain extent.
-In the time-discrete case, the analytical solution is no longer guaranteed to minimize the replication error, but reflects a good benchmark and what one would achieve by delta-hedging with that value function.
-Later, in section \ref{sec:hedgingpnls}, we will compare the hedging/replication strategy given by the optimized DNN with the one implied by the analytical solution, for the barrier case.
+In the time-discrete case, the analytical solution is no longer guaranteed to minimize the replication error, but reflects a good benchmark and what one would achieve by continuous delta-hedging with that value function.
+Later, we will compare the hedging/replication strategy given by the optimized DNN with the one implied by the analytical solution, for the barrier case.

 We now present the fundamental idea for the barrier case and will leave the implementation details to a later section.
-The fundamental idea to extend the forward method to the barrier case is that the barrier breach time and place (together with maturity) takes the place of maturity as the first time and place at which the value of $Y_t$ is known and any approximation of $Y$ should try to approximate that first known value well regardless whether it was specified in the problem as a final value or a barrier condition value.
+The fundamental idea to extend the forward pathwise method to the barrier case is that the barrier breach time and place (together with maturity) takes the place of maturity as the first time and place at which the value of $Y_t$ is known and any approximation of $Y$ should try to approximate that first known value well regardless whether it was specified in the problem as a final value or a barrier condition value.

-The first time at which the dynamics $X_t$ enters the barrier domain $B$ or satisfies the barrier condition $C_t$ is called barrier touch/breach time.
-With the version $X^{t,x}$ of $X$ started in $x$ at time $t$, we denote $\tau^{t,x}$ as the first time when the barrier is breached (when $C_t$ is first true).
-As previously mentioned, we add the set $t=T$ to the barrier domain and set the barrier value function to the final value function at maturity and denote the resulting stopping time as $\tau_T^{t,x}$ (since both barrier domain and stopping time depend now on T) and also note that $\tau_T^{t,x}$ is the minimum of $\tau^{t,x}$ and $T$.
+The first time at which the dynamics $X_t$ enters the barrier domain $B$ or satisfies the barrier condition $C_t$ is called barrier touch/breach time and is denoted $\tau_T^{t,x}$ as introduced above (where maturity and final values are included in the domain $B$ and the $g_B$).

 Thus, the loss function to be minimized, according to some norm/risk masure (for instance, $L^2$ norm), is